Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 V Brakes (Linear-Pull) Similar To Cantilever Brakes With Longer Brake Arms Brake Cable Tension, Brake Pad Alignment

-1. Brake Cable Tension
+1. The Brake Cable Tension Is Not Properly Adjusted

 It is possible that you do not have the required brake table tension.
 When these cables are not properly adjusted, it can lead to them being stretched.
 This causes an excess tension on the brake cable which prevents the brake from releasing properly.
 This is also a common problem.